cloudgazing/qubit/README.md

 - add N-Key rollover support
 - add support for storing and updating data to non-volatile storage
 - add set and get feature reports for fetching and updating settings.
-- choose a better name for this project
 - other stuff

 ---